How to get your license: Taxis and For Hire

 - Copy of the vehicle registration for each vehicle

-- Mail your application, documents, and fee (check or money order payable to Department of Revenue):
+- Mail your application, addendum, vehicle registration(s), certificate of insurance, and fee (check or money order payable to Department of Revenue):

 State of Washington